Bkrendan12/Regex-Tutorial/gist-template.md

-# Regular Expression Review
+# Regular Expression Overview

 ```
-In this review for Regex, also known as Regular Expressions, we will go
+In this overview for Regex, also known as Regular Expressions, we will go
 over writing your own regular expressions that you can impliment into
 your own projects.
 ```